Azure/bicep-registry-modules/avm/res/databricks/workspace/README.md

 ### Parameter: `privateStorageAccount`

-Determines wether the managed storage account should be private or public.
-For security reasons, it is recommended Enabled this.
+Determines whether the managed storage account should be private or public.
+For best security practices, it is recommended to set it to Enabled.

 - Required: No
 - Type: string